 TD Global Technology Leaders Index ETF (TSE:TEC)

 In terms of Canadian exposure, this ETF contains next to none.
-In fact, the largest Canadian related option inside of this portfolio is Shopify at 0.72%.
-In terms of total holdings, this is the 25th ranked company inside of TEC.
+In fact, the largest Canadian-related option inside of this portfolio used to be Shopify.
+But due to its large drawdown, it isn't even in the top 25 anymore.

-87% of the fund is targeted towards North American technology companies, including some big allocations towards US tech giants Apple (12.13%) and Microsoft (10.38%).
-Overall, it has 249 total holdings.
+89% of the fund is targeted toward North American technology companies, including some big allocations towards US tech giants Apple (15%) and Microsoft (13%).
+Overall, it has 272 total holdings.

 The ETF is a global tech option, with 6.40% of holdings in the Greater Asia region and 6.16% in the Greater Europe region.
 But make no mistake about it, this is essentially a US technology pureplay.